wp-plugins/cs-shop/readme.txt

 == Shortcode Example ==

 To view the results of a search by specifying the keyword 'foo' automatically.
-(This is the case you select the Rakuten.)

 `[csshop service="rakuten" action="search" keyword="foo"]`

+`[csshop service="amazon" action="search" keyword="foo"]`

-To view the results of a search by specifying the category 'computers' automatically.
-(This is the case you select the Rakuten.)
+To view the results of a search by specifying the specified category automatically.

 `[csshop service="rakuten" action="search" category="100026"]`

+`[csshop service="amazon" action="search" category="Electronics"]`